eggman89/TagGenerationAndMusicReco/README.md

 This project attempts to answer the following 2 questions:

->Given the listening habit of a user, how can we recommend him or her the best songs suitable to his profile?
+1. Given the listening habit of a user, how can we recommend him or her the best songs suitable to his profile?
 This project uses a hybrid of collaborative filtering, popularity based model and content based filtering to achieve this.
+2. test

    The project assumes that we have user listening habits of all songs till 2008 and the songs post 2009 have not been listened     enough.
 (Although that's not the case).